Tax credit: Renewable Energy/Investment Tax Credit (ITC)

 The investment tax credit is allowed section 48 of the Internal Revenue Code.
 This investment tax credit varies depending on the type of renewable energy project; solar, fuel cells ($1500/0.5 kW) and small wind (< 100 kW) are eligible for credit of 30% of the cost of development, with no maximum credit limit; there is a 10% credit for geothermal, microturbines (< 2 MW) and combined heat and power plants (< 50 MW).
 The ITC is generated at the time the qualifying facility is placed in service.
 Benefits are derived from the ITC, accelerated depreciation, and cash flow over a 6-8 year period.

 Though set to expire at the end of 2015, the ITC for residential solar installations was renewed in December 2015.
-The credit will continue at 30% through 2018, and will slowly decline to 10% in 2022.
+The credit continued at 30% through 2018, and slowly declined to 10% in 2022.
 The ITC for other technologies (including geothermal) was extended by one year.
-Installations will be considered eligible for the ITC based on the date that construction starts.

 Renewable Energy/Production Tax Credit (PTC)

 Section 45 of the Internal Revenue Code allows an income tax credit of 2.3 cents/kilowatt-hour (as adjusted for inflation for 2013) for the production of electricity from utility-scale wind turbines, geothermal, solar, hydropower, biomass and marine and hydrokinetic renewable energy plants.
 This incentive, the renewable energy Production Tax Credit (PTC), was created under the Energy Policy Act of 1992 (at the value of 1.5 cents/kilowatt-hour, which has since been adjusted annually for inflation).
 In late 2015 a large majority in Congress voted to extend the PTC for wind and solar power for 5 years and $25 billion.
-Analysts expect $35 billion of investment for each type.
+Analysts expected $35 billion of investment for each type.